Saturday’s best

 —Geremy Hickbottom, Grambling, accounted for five TDs in a 55-20 win over Texas Southern 55-20.

-—Xavier Smith, Florida A&M, had 184 yards and caught TDs receiving in a 52-30 win over Delaware State.
+—Xavier Smith, Florida A&M, had 184 yards and four TDs receiving in a 52-30 win over Delaware State.

 —Isaiah Spiller, Texas A&M, ran for 217 yards and three TDs to lead the Aggies to a 45-14 win over UTSA.